Skip to main content

 Two CI Modes

-Rafter supports two scanning approaches in CI.
+Rafter supports two approaches in CI.
 Choose based on whether you have a Rafter API key.

-Mode 1: Local Scan (no API key required)
+Mode 1: Local Secret Scanning (no API key required)

 - name: Rafter secret scan